 To succeed, we must recruit, retain, manage and motivate qualified clinical, scientific, technical and management personnel, and we face significant competition for experienced personnel.
-We are highly dependent on the management, research and development, clinical, financial and business development expertise of our executive officers, as well as the other members of our scientific and clinical teams, including certain key consultants.
-For example, Dr. Pamela Klein, our Chief Medical Officer, is a consultant and not an employee.
-As a result, Dr. Klein may choose to reduce the amount of time she allocates to us, or to terminate her relationship with us, at any time and for any reason, which could impede the achievement of our research, development and commercialization objectives and significantly harm our business, financial condition, results of operations and prospects.
+We are highly dependent on the management, research and development, clinical, financial and business development expertise of our executive officers, as well as the other members of our scientific and clinical teams.